-TMCIA1 - Internal Combustion Engine of the Automobile and Laboratory - 3 credits Lecture 20 hrs/Laboratory 40 hrs/Outside the Classroom Work 15 hrs
+TMCIA1 - Internal Combustion Engine of the Automobile and Laboratory - 3 credits

 This course details the construction and operation of modern vehicles.
 The student will learn the names and location of the parts of an engine and its variations in design.